marchellodev/sharik/README.md

 ![Downloads badge]
 ![GitHub stars](https://img.shields.io/github/stars/marchellodev/sharik?style=social)

 Sharik is an app for sending files to almost any device.
-It works with Wi-Fi connection or Tethering (Mobile Hotspot).
+It works with Wi-Fi connection or Tethering (Wi-Fi Hotspot).
 No internet connection needed.

+## Contributing
+Feel free to leave an issue or create a pull request.

+If you want to help with translation, create a fork of this repo, add file `lib/locales/<Your language>.dart` with your translation and submit pull request.

+If it's too complicated for you, take a look at `lib/locales/ru.dart` or `lib/locales/ua.dart` and create a similar file for your language.
+Then send it to me ([marchellodev@gmail.com](mailto:marchellodev@gmail.com)).

 ## Platforms
 - andoid